 Our Injury Lawyers Will Help Get the Bills Paid

-If you have regular medical insurance at the time of an injury or afterwards, that coverage will pay for medical treatment caused by an accident or malpractice.
-This is true whether the coverage is private health insurance, the Husky plan, Medicare, or an ERISA self insured plan.
-Medical insurance will pay for accident related medical expenses just as it would for medical treatment related to any other illness or condition.
+If you have regular medical insurance at the time of an injury or afterward, that coverage will pay for medical treatment caused by an accident or malpractice.
+This is true whether the coverage is private health insurance, the Husky plan, Medicare, or an ERISA self-insured plan.
+Medical insurance will pay for accident-related medical expenses just as it would for medical treatment related to any other illness or condition.